FAQ’s

 I’m over chair covers and perfect bows.

-Over wedding fairs that smell faintly of beer stains carpets, Prosecco and panic.
+Over wedding fairs (especially if they call them fayres 🤮) that smell faintly of beer stained function room carpets, Prosecco and panic.

 Over photographers screaming “LOOK AT ME GUYS!” like deranged cruise ship entertainers.